danyk20/CMS_DAQ_simulation/README.md

 ![rpc diagram](resources/rpc_diagram.png)

 ### RPC Server
 Element responsible for replaying to messages from the broker.
+Runs infinite asynchronous loop to process any incoming request to get current state which is blocking operation.
+Once the method execution is finished it returns state encoded into binary form to queue defined in the request properties.
 The implementation can be found in `model.py` implemented in `run_get_server` method.

 #### get_state()
 - implemented as blocking waiting

 ### RPC Client
 Element responsible for processing messages from the broker.
 The implementation can be found in `consumer.py` and it implements rpc call:
-- send request to get node current state without waiting for the response
+1. send request to get node current state without waiting for the response
-- when response arrive to the queue it is processed
+2. when response arrive to the queue it is processed

 # Prerequisite